SoftwareAG/c8y-docs/content/users-guide/administration-bundle/tfa.md

 #### Setup

 Opposed to the SMS strategy TOTP has to be setup by each user.
-By clicking **User settings** in the top right corner each trigger the setup process.
+By opening **User settings** in the top right corner and then clicking on 'Setup two-factor authentication' they can start the setup process.
 ![Trigger TOTP setup](/guides/images/users-guide/Administration/admin-user-tfa-setup-button.png)

 IF TFA is enabled, the user will be presented a QR code at login, that needs to be scanned with the previously installed TOTP mobile application.